All Products

 • Log truncation: Log truncation is automatically performed for each log backup.
 If long-running transactions are executed, synchronization waits occur, or kernel-related issues occur, log truncation cannot take effect.

-• Log shrinking: Regular backups include log shrinking.
-You can also shrink logs in the ApsaraDB RDS console.
-For more information, see Shrink the transaction logs of an ApsaraDB RDS for SQL Server instance.
+• Log shrinking: Daily regular backups include log shrinking.
+You can also shrink logs in the RDS console.

 How is data replicated to read-only RDS instances?
-What causes a replication latency and how do I resolve the issue?
+If a replication latency occurs between the primary and read-only RDS instances, what are the causes and how do I resolve the issue?
 How do I view a replication latency?

 When you create a read-only RDS instance, the system replicates data from the secondary RDS instance to the read-only RDS instance.
 After the read-only RDS instance is created, it has the same data as the primary RDS instance.
 If the data on the primary RDS instance is updated, the system automatically synchronizes the updates to all read-only RDS instances that are attached to the primary RDS instance.